links

 BPM: Actual speed display.

 Tempo slider: You can use this instead of the tap button when sync is off.
-You can use both the tap button and tempo slider, the last changed control will be displayed.

-Lenght: Note length.
+Length: Note length.
 Full is 100%

 Octaves: The arpeggiator will work with 1 - 4 octaves.